-

 In private M&A transactions, parties are generally free to agree to any deal protection measures that they deem fit.
 Examples of these include entering into exclusivity agreements and break fee arrangements.
 Break fee arrangements are, however, uncommon in private M&A transactions in Singapore.

 In public M&A transactions, where the acquisition involves a target company to which the Takeover Code applies, the Takeover Code sets out certain rules governing break fee arrangements.
 Specifically, break fees imposed must be minimal, normally not more than 1% of the value of the target company calculated by reference to the offer price.
-The board of directors of the target company, as well as the independent financial adviser to the target company are also required under the Takeover Code to provide certain written confirmations to the SIC, including confirmations (i) that the break fee arrangements were agreed as a result of normal commercial negotiations and (ii) that they each believe that such arrangement is in the best interest of the shareholders of the target company.
+The board of directors of the target company, as well as the independent financial adviser to the target company are also required under the Takeover Code to provide certain written confirmations to the SIC, including confirmations (i) that the break fee arrangements were agreed as a result of normal commercial negotiations and (ii) that they each believe that such arrangement is in the best interests of the shareholders of the target company.
 An explanation of the basis (including appropriateness) and the circumstances in which the break fee becomes payable must also be provided to the SIC.
 Additionally, the break fee arrangement must be fully disclosed in the offer announcement and the offer document.
 The SIC must be consulted at the earliest opportunity where a break fee or similar arrangements are proposed.

 -